Attorneys in Jacksonville

 - Allergic Reaction – When a patient is allergic to ingredients in medications, he or she could have severe allergic reactions to particular medications.
 For example, some patients are allergic to soy and there are medications that contain soy binders.
 Therefore, if a physician or nurse accidentally gives the patient this medication, they could suffer from a life-threatening allergic reaction.

 - Side Effects – Sometimes the right drug is prescribed, but a patient suffers from extreme side effects.
-This often falls on the manufacturer of the drug for not posting proper side effects or doing adequate enough research to uncover the potential harmful side effects of their drugs.
-Sometimes these can also turn into class action lawsuits.
+This often falls on the manufacturer of the drug for not posting proper side effects or doing adequate enough research to uncover the potentially harmful side effects of their drugs.
+Sometimes these can also turn into class-action lawsuits.

 Are You the Victim of a Medication Error?

-If you or a loved one was serious injured because of a medication error, contact medical malpractice lawyers at Hardesty, Tyde, Green & Ashton, P. A. today.
+If you or a loved one was serious injured because of a medication error, contact medical malpractice lawyers at Hardesty, Tyde & Ashton, P. A. today.
 We can assist you with your medication error or other medical malpractice injury case.

-Our Jacksonville medication error attorneys offer free, no obligation consultations, so get started by calling us today at (904) 398-2212.
+Our Jacksonville medication error attorneys offer free, no-obligation consultations, so get started by calling us today at (904) 414-4906.